Mango Coulis (Mango Sweet Sauce)

 How To Make Mango Coulis

-Combine 35 oz (1 kg) of chopped mango cubes, 8 oz (200 g) granulated white sugar, and 2 tablespoon freshly squeezed lemon juice in a pan and bring the mixture to a boil on medium heat, stirring occasionally.
+Combine the following ingredients in a pan and bring the mixture to a boil on medium heat, stirring occasionally.

-Check for sweetness and tang and add more sugar or lemon juice if needed.
+Check for sweetness and tang, and add more sugar or lemon juice if needed.

 Add the cooled mixture to a blender or a food processor and blend until smooth.
 You can also use an immersion blender to puree the mixture.